 - Instability and knee weakness

-These symptoms may be indicative of other knee conditions such as patellar tendonitis and patellofemoral joint pain syndrome and are not limited to infrapatellar fat pad impingement.
-In order to determine if the infrapatellar fat pad is truly the issue, a consultation with a doctor will be best.
+These symptoms may be indicative of other knee conditions such as patellar tendonitis and patellofemoral joint pain syndrome.
+To determine if the infrapatellar fat pad is truly the issue, a consultation with a doctor will be best.

 Diagnosing Knee Fat Pad Impingement